 Selling to Friends and Family

-Don’t forget to constantly remind your friends and family about the work you do.
+Don’t forget to constantly remind your friends and family you sell Medicare Supplements.

 If you aren’t constantly telling people who you are and what you do, they’ll never remember to think of you when the opportunity presents itself.

-Don’t be afraid to embrace that you’re an insurance agent and take every chance to remind people of that.
+Don’t be afraid to embrace that you’re a Medicare agent and take every chance to remind people of that.

 These are the best free Medicare Supplement leads you can buy.